 We made this character craft and wrote some of our goals for the new school year.

 My class had a lot of fun with those eyebrows!
 We had a whole conversation about placing the eyebrows to show different emotions.

 I used our bulletin board as a backdrop to take first day pictures then later in the week to display our writing.
 The digital version, included in the unit, is an easy way to take a picture of each student and send it to their parents.

 On Wednesday, we got out our brand new writing journals!
 Our new friend the book character bunny scolded us and said how unfair it was for his readers to keep him waiting.
 “As unfair as having to go to bed when you’re not tired!”
 So to introduce our journal routine, I gave each student this prompt.
 Students wrote about a new one each day for the following week so students could practice our journal routine.

 On Thursday, we got up and got moving with a How Long? hop.
 I love all of the references to time in the book, and I make sure to capitalize on that each year.
 I designed a lot of our activities to reference time and transition which is one of the themes of the book.
 Students worked with partners to roam the room and answer some time related questions on task cards.

 How long does it take to find a needle in a haystack?
 Students can also play the game digitally.

 On Friday, after a fun and full first week, I hung our book character crafts and sent everyone home with these keepsake cards!

 You can see last year’s You’re Finally Here! fun with even more activities and additional bulletin board ideas!

-If you haven’t already, you’ll completely fall in love with this book!
+If you haven’t already, you’ll completely fall in love with this book and the video!
 As you can see, this little gem is the MOST perfect first week book ever!
-Get set for YOUR first week of school with these first week activities in my shop!